In our “Employee interview” series we want to show what working at INFLURY is like, and of course present our amazing employees!

 Don’t forget the human touch in influencer marketing

 However, as stated at the beginning, influencer marketing can’t be automatised completely.
 If one takes a look at the steps described above, it is apparent that every single one of them still demands some human involvement.

 Somebody has to come up with the campaign plan and content strategy, which is the basis for the whole campaign.
 This basis determines the criteria with which to search for the influencers.

 Same goes for communication with the influencers and writing all the contracts and briefs.
 When dealing with other humans, another human being is still the best communicator.

-Thus, automation in Influencer Marketing can assist throughout the campaign process.
+Thus, automation can assist throughout the campaign process.
 It’s job is to leave the people more time on the things which a machine can’t do.

-But what if you don’t have the time or the people but would still like to get started with Influencer Marketing?
-Or maybe you have tried Influencer Marketing manually but were not really happy with the results?
+But what if you don’t have the time or the people but would still like to get started with influencer marketing?
+Or maybe you have tried it manually but were not really happy with the results?
 If those were your cases, then we should talk.

 With us our clients can concentrate solely on the creative idea and the overall strategy of the campaign.
 Our experts will take care of the rest with the software and the micro-influencers from our platform.
 All the campaign results will also be found in one place, making the analysis and optimization easy.